Cubs end scoreless drought, knock off Mariners

-Anthony Rizzo ended the Chicago Cubs' 22-inning scoreless drought with a one-out single in the seventh inning, while Kyle Schwarber added a bases-loaded triple, in a 5-1 victory over the Seattle Mariners on Monday afternoon in the opener of a two-game interleague series.
-Right-hander Kyle Hendricks combined with three relievers on a four-hitter, allowing the Cubs to end a two-game losing streak, while defeating the Mariners for a third consecutive time this season.
+Anthony Rizzo ended the Cubs' 24-inning scoreless drought with a one-out single in the seventh inning, and Kyle Schwarber added a bases-loaded triple later in the inning to key a 5-1 victory over the Seattle Mariners on Monday afternoon in the opener of a two-game interleague series at Wrigley Field in Chicago.
+Right-hander Kyle Hendricks combined with three relievers on a four-hitter, allowing the Cubs to end a two-game losing streak while defeating the Mariners for a third consecutive time this season.

-After stranding six baserunners in scoring position in the first five innings and trailing 1-0 entering the seventh, the Cubs finally broke through against the Seattle bullpen after reliever Matt Wisler (1-1) walked Jason Heyward and Kris Bryant to put two on with one out.
+After stranding six runners in scoring position in the first five innings and trailing 1-0 entering the seventh, the Cubs finally broke through against the Seattle bullpen after reliever Matt Wisler (3-3) walked Jason Heyward and Kris Bryant to put two on with one out.
 Rizzo greeted reliever Taylor Guilbeau with a single up the middle, scoring Heyward with the tying run.

-An error on Mariners center fielder Jake Fraley advanced runners to second and third, and after Albert Almora Jr. was intentionally walked, Schwarber lashed his bases-clearing triple to right field for a 4-1 lead.
-The bases-loaded triple was the first of Schwarber's career.
-He had batted 40 times previously with three men on.
+An error on Mariners center fielder Jake Fraley on the play advanced runners to second and third, and after Albert Almora Jr. was intentionally walked, Schwarber lashed his bases-clearing triple to right field for a 4-1 lead.
+It was Schwarber's first career bases-loaded triple.
+He had 40 prior plate appearances with three men on.

 Addison Russell's fielder's choice grounder scored the fifth run of the inning for the Cubs.
 Cubs right-hander David Phelps (2-0), who pitched a scoreless seventh, was credited with the win.
 Duane Underwood Jr. and Brad Wieck each followed with a scoreless inning.